maximthomas/blazewall/README.md

 ## Solution architecture

-The solution architecture is shown on the diagram below:
+The solution architecture is shown in the diagram below:
 ![Services interaction diagram](docs/img/services-diagram.png)

 ### Services: